vgmstream/vgmstream/doc/TXTP.md

 ### Mixing examples
-TXTP has a few macros that help you handle most simpler cases (like `#C 1 2`, `#@layer-v 2`), that you should use when possible, but below is a full explanation of manual mixing (macros just automate these options using some standard formulas).
+TXTP has a few macros that help you handle most simpler cases (like `#C 1 2`, `#@layer-v`), that you should use when possible, but below is a full explanation of manual mixing (macros just automate these options using some standard formulas).
 ```
 # boost volume of all channels by 30%
 song#m0*1.3